 Research Findings on Employment and Poverty among English-speaking Quebecers

-PERT recently analyzed 2021 census data to understand the employment situation of English speakers across Québec.
+PERT analyzed data from the 2021 Census of Canada to understand the employment situation of English speakers across Québec.
 The results are presented below, according to age, gender, visible minority identity, and immigration status.

 Total English-speaking Community